sovware/directorist/readme.txt

 == WHY SHOULD YOU USE DIRECTORIST - THE BUSINESS DIRECTORY PLUGIN? ==

+👉 **Multi Directory:** Boost your business directory possibilities by creating multiple directory types within the same directory.
+Add different sets of functionalities for each directory type and start managing them on the same website.

+👉 **Custom Form and Layout Builder:** Directorist form and layout builder allows you to build custom add listing and search form using drag and drop technology.
+Besides, you will also be able to design your “All listing” card and "Single Listing" page layout using the builder.
+Just drag and drop the items you want to show and give the directory a personalized appearance.

+👉 **Listing CSV Import/Export with Custom Field:** The new Directorist allows you to import listings with custom fields from the CSV file for no cost.
+Listing import and migrating to Directorist from another directory plugin is more effective now.
+Moreover, CSV export has also been added therefore domain switching, exporting to local is no longer a big deal!

 👉 **Beginner Friendly:** Thoughtfully designed user-interface lets users to operate the plugin with zero coding skills and get the most compelling user experience.
 This beginner-friendly plugin provides you a simple setup wizard to get you started.

 👉 **Monetize and Earn:** Expand your business with our amazing monetization features that allows you to create an additional income stream and generate unlimited revenue flow.